 When it comes to rentals, outdoor space can often come at a premium.
 Potting herbs indoors is a simple way to bring greenery into your home and keeps fresh flavours within arm’s reach.

 Don’t forget to decorate your outdoor space!
-It’s easy to create a personal oasis by adding hardy plants, comfortable seating and a barbeque for those summer nights.
+It’s easy to create a personal oasis by adding hardy plants, comfortable seating and a barbecue for those summer nights.

 Whilst your tenancy agreement may contain restrictions, there is no harm in asking your landlord if you can paint a room or add a few pictures to the wall.
 As long as you fill in holes, generally most landlords should be quite open to you personalising the space.